Los Angeles County District Attorney

 Some misdemeanor crimes are prosecuted by local city attorneys.
 City attorneys prosecute misdemeanors and infractions that are violations of the municipal code governing incorporated cities, such as Los Angeles and Long Beach, within the county.
 All other felony and misdemeanors within Los Angeles County are prosecuted by the district attorney's office.
 According to the district attorney's official website, the office is the largest local prosecutor's office in the United States.
 The Los Angeles County Public Defender provides legal assistance to individuals charged with a crime who are financially unable to hire and pay for their own private lawyers.

+The Los Angeles County District Attorney's Office is the largest local prosecutorial office in the United States.